 Presentation for acquisition of facts

 The name and associated facts provide information that learners are expected to remember about a given entity, activity, or process.
 The presentation should offer guidance which directs learners’ attention to key properties, differences and relationships.
-Multimedia should follow Richard Mayer’s principles for designing pedagogically effective multimedia.
+Multimedia should follow Richard Mayer’s principles.
+I have written more on multimedia in my Strategies for designing effective multimedia for learning post.
 Learners should be given control over which items to view and how often to view them.